 However, for more competitive terms you’ll need to get Backlinks.

-The good thing though is that the YouTube domain has a high authority which your video URL will piggyback off.
+The good thing though is that the YouTube domain has a high authority in which your video URL will piggyback off.
 That means you don’t need a lot of links to rank.

 Just a handful of high-quality links and you’ll be on page one in no time.